Failing at one task does not make you a failure..

 For those of you that have learned a new skill, such as an instrument, were you able to execute that skill perfectly the first time through?

 For the majority of us, the answer is no.

 Using the example of a musical instrument; when you first picked up the instrument, you likely didn’t know how to find the correct notes and hand placements.
 You also probably struggled to retain the information being thrown at you by your instructor and that resulted in several initial failures.
 But, were those failures detrimental to your success in learning the instrument?
 Absolutely not.
 Those failures were expected and, without them, you would never have progressed to the point of proficiency.

-Many, if not most, of the individuals with the greatest contributions to this world failed many times before finding success.
-As you research these individuals, you will find that to be true.
-Many of these individuals credit their success to their initial failures.
+Many, if not most, of the people who have made the greatest contributions to this world failed many times before finding success.
+As you research these people, you will find that to be true.
+You’ll even find that many of them owe their success to their initial failures.